Data Management Glossary

 With hosted data management, a service provider administers IT services, including infrastructure, hardware, operating systems, and system software, as well as the equipment used to support operations, including storage, hardware, servers, and networking components.

-The service provider typically sets up and configures hardware, installs and configures software, provides support and software patches, maintenance, and monitoring.
+The managed service provider (MSP) typically sets up and configures hardware, installs and configures software, provides support and software patches, maintenance, and monitoring.

 Services may also include disaster recovery, security, DDoS (distributed denial of service) mitigation, and more.